0 - 4.35

 Nonpoint Source Characteristics

-Little Bear Creek is considered a Coldwater, Cool-Cold Headwater under the state's Natural Community Determinations.
+Little Bear Creek is considered a Cool-Cold Mainstem, Cool-Warm Mainstem, Coldwater under the state's Natural Community Determinations.

 Natural communities (stream and lake natural communities) represent model resultsand DNR staff valiation processes that confirm or update predicted conditions based on flow and temperature modeling from historic and current landscape features and related variables.
 Predicated flow and temperatures for waters are associated predicated fish assemblages (communities).
 Biologists evaluate the model results against current survey data to determine if the modeled results are corect and whether biological indicators show water quaity degradation.
 This analysis is a core component of the state's resource management framework.
 Wisconsin's Riverine Natural Communities.